Car accidents occur for a variety of reasons, including driver negligence, lack of competence or...

-Minimum wage is the lowest amount of compensation an employee should get from his or her employees.
+Minimum wage is the lowest amount of compensation an employee should get from his or her employer.
 It is the minimum amount an employee should be paid for by his or her employer for work done by the hour.
-Getting paid any lower than the mandated minimum wage is considered illegal.
+Getting paid any lower than the mandated minimum wage is considered illegal and gives the employee the right to file a wage and hour lawsuit for minimum wage violations.
 The salary amount of which an employee must be paid varies as wage and hour laws and salary labor laws differ from a federal level to a state level.
+Employers may seek legal assistance from a Los Angeles minimum wage attorney to obtain the compensation they deserve.

 What is the Wage & Hour Law?